-This rear panel part presents some or all of the following connectors according to your configuration:
+The rear panel part presents the following connectors:

 - The Ref Video connectors allow the server to receive or send back the analog genlock reference signal. - The Multiviewer connectors allow a monitor to be connected directly to the server, and to display PGM and REC channels as configured in the Multicam Configuration window, in the Monitoring tab, Multiviewer page.
-See the Multicam Configuration manual for a description of the configuration parameters. - The Loop IN connector allows the loop of PGM1 on REC1 to be able to use the loop feature. - The Timecode connectors allow the server to receive or send back the LTC timecode reference signal. - The Gigabit Ethernet connectors allow the interconnection of servers, other EVS, and/or third-party systems into a Gigabit Ethernet network. - The Multiviewer connector provides an analog Multiviewer output on a DA-15 connectors, that can be configured in CVBS, RGB HD or YUV HD. - The GPI connector allows GPI (General Purpose Interface) devices to send or receive electric pulses that will trigger commands on the server or to be connected with third-party devices. - The Console connector allows a monitor and a keyboard to be connected to the server
+See the Multicam Configuration manual for a description of the configuration parameters. - The Loop connector allows the loop of PGM1 on REC1 to be able to use the internal loop feature.
+On the XSnano server, this connector is not operational.
+It is covered with a cap.